 - have significant disability even with suitable treatment for migraine

 - cannot take suitable treatment for migraine attacks.

-Preventative medicines help to reduce the severity and duration of attacks and how often you get them, reduce disruption to your daily activities, and reduce overuse of acute medications.
+Preventative medicines help to reduce the severity and length of attacks and how often you get them, reduce disruption to your daily activities and reduce overuse of acute medicines.
 They must be taken every day to be effective.
 They may take a few weeks to start working.

-Many different preventive medications are available, and the choice depends on many things such as:
+Many different preventive medicines are available.
+Which one is best for you depends on things such as:

-- other medical conditions that you have, including high blood pressure, asthma, diabetes or pregnancy (among others)
+- other medical conditions you have, including high blood pressure, asthma, diabetes or pregnancy (among others)

 - potential side effects of the medicine

-- The role of triptans in the treatment of migraine in adults BPAC July 2014, NZ
+- The role of triptans in the treatment of migraine in adults BPAC, 2014, NZ